suchipi/suchibot-scripts/README.md

 - install [Node.js](https://nodejs.org/en)
 - clone the repo and open a terminal to the folder you cloned it into
 - run `npm install`
+  - for some reason, `npm install` can fail in windows on node versions > 18, but you can work around it by removing "midi" from the package.json dependencies, running `npm install`, then re-adding it and running `npm install` again.

 ### Each use after